-SIG Chairs and Co-Chairs are expected to attend at least one of the two APNIC meetings held each year.
-When SIG Chairs and Co-Chairs attend an APNIC meeting, and a session is held for the SIG, they are expected to attend that session.
+SIG Chairs and Co-Chairs are expected to attend at least one of the two APNIC Conferences held each year.
+The APNIC Secretariat provides Travel Support for SIG Chairs to meet these obligations.

+When SIG Chairs and Co-Chairs attend an APNIC Conference, and a forum is held for the SIG, they are expected to attend that forum.
 SIG Chairs and Co-Chairs must remain subscribed to the SIG’s mailing list for the duration of their term.

-- Before an APNIC meeting
+Before an APNIC Conference

 - Monitor mailing list discussions

-- Read submitted proposals
+- Read or review submitted proposals or presentations

 - Liaise with speakers as necessary